-Figure 9.4: Map depicting overlapping tribal ranges of various Equestrian period groups near the NRRSU during the 1840s (from Albers and Kay 1987:68).
+Figure 9.4: Tribal Ranges near the NRRSU (from Albers and Kay 1987:68).

 The following is but one of many data gaps that remain in the NRRSU.
 A cultural resources inventory of (all or portions of) the Turtle Mountain Indian Reservation and surrounding areas could be undertaken to generate information concerning prehistoric and protohistoric settlement and land use in this little studied part of north-central North Dakota.
 Complimentary ethnohistoric research would serve in providing the necessary background information to enhance and round out such a study.